 To improve your off-page SEO, there is one basic key: get links or citations from other websites.
 The more credibility, the better.

 Link: this is simple — a backlink from any other website, to yours.

 Citations: these are mentions of your business — say, your business name and phone number.
 These can help you show up higher in the local businesses section of Google search.

 (Note: the above is a highly simplified explanation, but the simple act of getting links or citations from other websites that are actually worth a darn will help you.)

 The above image from Ahrefs.com clearly demonstrates just how much off-page SEO matters.
 It shows that the highest correlation with a healthy ranking comes from the the quantity of links coming into a site.
 You can review more detailed information from Moz about correlation to high rankings here.
 Note: legitimate links will always be key.
 Paying someone $20 to get you 500 links will give you verrrry little benefit and has a good chance of harming you.

 STEP 1: GET THE BASICS OUT OF THE WAY

 a.
 Get your Google My Business profile set up.
 (I wrote that post already.
 Read it here.)

 b.
 Get your major profiles set up properly.
 For most people, that’s going to be Yelp and TripAdvisor.
 (Here’s a video I made a while back about Yelp and here’s a post about making a good TripAdvisor profile.)

 c.
-Make sure you have a process for collecting reviews – not just on TripAdvisor, but also Yelp, TrustPilot, Google My Business and whichever else you use.
+Make sure you have a process for collecting reviews, not just on TripAdvisor but also on Yelp, TrustPilot, Google My Business and whichever else you use.